Florida Probate Litigation Resolves the Many Disputes That Can Arise Over a Will

 - Claims of forgery

-- Claims of the misuse of power of attorney
+- Claims of the misuse of a power of attorney

 - Recovering property stolen from the elderly